Analysis of Evolving Cortical Neuronal Networks Using Visual Informatics: Discussion

 \section{Discussion}

 The exploration of neuronal dynamics through high-dimensional spiking data is crucial for advancing our understanding of neuronal network development and the pathophysiology of neurological disorders.
 In this study, we showed an MDE-based visualization framework to analyze neuronal activity data.
+The main advantage of this framework is that it combines visual embeddings with quantitative diagnostics.
 Our findings demonstrate that the MDE-based approach summarizes key aspects of both geometric and over-time structure within complex neuronal datasets.

 The results from our \emph{in silico} experiments highlight MDE's effectiveness in capturing the evolving connectivity patterns of simulated neuronal networks.
 MDE revealed a clear trajectory of network development as axon length increased, facilitating the visualization of the intricate dynamics of neuronal growth.
-Furthermore, our \emph{in vitro} experiments further substantiate MDE's advantages, with distinct clustering of neuronal activity data observed over a 35-day period.
+The radius analysis further shows that this trajectory is accompanied by a contraction of the activity cloud as the simulated network matures.
+PCA can capture part of the dominant maturation direction, but it does not preserve this contraction.
+Furthermore, our \emph{in vitro} experiments further substantiate MDE's advantages, with distinct clustering of neuronal activity data observed from DIV23 to DIV64.
+In the human cortical culture, MDE gives a coherent developmental trajectory and preserves the relative DIV-centroid geometry better than PCA.
 This underscores MDE's ability to identify behavioral differences and connectivity changes as neuronal cultures mature, which is essential for understanding how networks adapt to intrinsic and extrinsic factors.

 Our investigations into the effects of stimulation on neuronal activity yield pivotal insights into the plasticity and learning mechanisms of neuronal networks.
 The \emph{in silico} model demonstrates how to assess the effectiveness of stimulation strategies, which is vital for guiding network behavior.
-In our \emph{in vitro} experiments involving LTP stimulation, MDE was able to group the data into distinct clusters corresponding to activity before, during and after stimulation.
-MDE successfully tracked these changes over time, illustrating its potential for studying the effects of various stimulation protocols on neuronal networks.
+For weak stimulation, the activity remains close to the baseline state, whereas strong stimulation produces a clear displacement of the population activity.
+In the \emph{in vitro} LTP experiment, MDE forms clearer phase clusters than PCA and reveals that the activity after stimulation is not described by a simple return to the spontaneous state.
+The radius and centroid-distance diagnostics show that Phase 3 is a transient high-dispersion state, while Phase 9 is far from the early phases in centroid distance.
 This finding showcases MDE's applicability in exploring the dynamics of neuronal activity and the interplay between stimulation and intrinsic network properties.